dinislamweb/making_team/README.md

 - No external dependencies

 ## Notes
-- All input and output is via the terminal/command prompt.
+- All input and output is via the terminal/command prompt or GUI window.
 - The app ensures fairness by shuffling players before assignment.
+- Player and team names are always formatted with each word capitalized.
 - You can only edit player names after initial entry (no add/remove in menu).

 ## License